Err… Address the Elephant in the Room. Really?

 • Over 70% of U.K. based racially marginalised workers say they’ve experienced racial harassment at work.
 (TUC, 2019)

-• When delivering training, I almost always have an ethnic minority staff member take me to the side to explain how they face racism regularly and how they are suffering as a result.
+• When delivering DEI training, anti-racism training, and unconscious bias training, I almost always have an ethnic minority staff member take me to the side to explain how they face racism regularly and how they are suffering as a result.

 Therefore, what I see is:

-• Not talking about race only exacerbates the problem, not eliminate it.
+• Not talking about race only exacerbates the problem, it does not eliminate it.

-• By not addressing the needs of ethnic minority people, organisations are often leaving ethnic minorities to face mistreatment (whether intentional or not).
+• By not addressing the needs of ethnic minority people, organisations are often leaving ethnic minorities to face mistreatment (whether intentional or not), including subtle microaggressions.

-So how do you get from a point where very few people want to engage, to making lasting positive change for racially minoritised employees?
+So how do you get from a point where very few people want to engage, to making lasting positive change for racially minoritised employees and fostering a truly inclusive workplace?

 Action-orientated

-It is not enough to merely watch a video or read text.
-One must engage with the topic to fully grasp the concepts and to remain present.
-This is the reason interactive exercises, discussions and assessments (online) are so important.
-Equally, the content promotes new ways to behave around racially minoritised people, therefore encouraging new ways to act.
+Watching a video is not enough.
+One must engage with the subject of diversity and inclusion to fully grasp it.
+This is why interactive exercises, discussions and assessments are essential.
+The content promotes new ways to behave around racially minoritised people, encouraging practical, inclusive action.

 Challenging

 There is no change without challenge.
-Though kind in its intention, the work is designed to prompt people to act differently.
-To do that, one must feel compelled through personal challenge.
-The content encourages learners to rethink attitudes, behaviours and policies that although have become the norm, discriminate.
+Although kind in its intention, the work is designed to prompt people to act differently, to examine behaviours, policies and structures that discriminate, sometimes unknowingly, due to unconscious bias.

 Thought-provoking